Susanou/EECS341-Final/README.md

 We first writeup our database with SQL createtables and then insert data entries into the tables as something similar to what is now displayed in the `sqlCode.sql` file.
 We then translate the createtables to Django models as required by the Django framework, and then generate the actual `sqlCode.sql` file accordingly with the Django `sqlmigrate` command.

 While the Django framework would automatically utilize the models for administration purposes, such as for operations done in the `admin` page, we wrote all of our queries used by our functions in `MySQL` to fulfill the `CRUD` operation requirements as well as the aggregation function requirements.
-Refer to the `profile/views.py` file for more details about our `SQL` queries.
+Refer to the `views.py` file in the profile folder for more details about our `MySQL` queries.

 ---